Love does not harm a neighbor. Love is the fulfillment of the law. Romans 13:10

 5 He sought God during the lifetime of Zechariah, who had understanding in the vision of God, and as long as he sought the Lord, God made him prosper.

-9 Moreover Uzziah built towers in Jerusalem at the corner gate, at the valley gate, and at the turning of the wall, and he fortified them.
-10 He built towers in the wilderness, and dug out many cisterns, for he had much livestock in the lowland and also in the plain.
+9 Moreover Uzziah built towers in Jerusalem at the corner gate, at the valley gate, and where the wall turned; and he fortified them.
+10 He built towers in the wilderness and dug out many cisterns, for he had much livestock in the lowland and also in the plain.
 He had farmers and vineyard keepers in the mountains and in the fruitful fields, for he loved farming.

 11 Moreover Uzziah had an army of fighting men who went out to war by division, according to their number, made by Jeiel the scribe and Maaseiah the officer, under the hand of Hananiah, one of the king’s captains.
 12 The whole number of family leaders, the mighty men of valor, was 2,600.
 13 Under their hand was a mighty and powerful army of 307,500, who waged wars, to help the king against the enemy.